How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Contact number and email

-- Proof of identity (passport or driving licence)
+- Proof of identity (passport, national ID, or residence card)

 Medical Information: